EVENTS on the Amalfi Coast

 BY BUS The SITA bus company runs buses along the entire coast from Salerno to Sorrento, changing in Amalfi and also covers the mountain towns of Ravello, Scala, Pogerola, Furore from Amalfi.
 For Tramonti the bus can be boarded also in Maiori.
 The main bus terminus for the coast is in Amalfi itself, situated by the main pier.
 Buses to Ravello, Scala, Pogerola leave at the bus stop by the two large white canopies, by the roundabout with the statue.
 All the buses have the destination name written on the front.

-CLICK HERE FOR SITA BUS TIMETABLES
+CLICK FOR Amalfi Coast SITA BUS TIMETABLES

 Sita bus tickets can be purchased in bars, tobacconists and newsagents.
 These tickets are valid from the time they are clipped in the yellow box, situated behind the driver.
 The ticket prices and duration of the tickets vary, state destination when buying them to make it easy.
 The bus stop signs show a small bus and/or “Fermata Sita”.
 One sign corresponds to both sides of the road.
 Up-to-date bus timetables are displayed above.
 P.N. that buses can become very crowded and people tend to push to the front so “when in Rome do as the Romans do.”Small orange buses cover the internal roads of Praiano and Positano as well as its hamlets of Nocelle and Montepertuso.
 The tickets for these buses can be bought in bars and newsagents, but they can also be bought on the bus itself, paying the driver as you board.